sinai-uja/corpusMentalRiskES/README.md

 The main purpose of creating this dataset is to provide a tool for developing systems with scientific aims and advancing artificial intelligence to detect mental disorders among young people on social networks at an early stage.
 The data has been labelled using measures to ensure gender diversity and avoid discrimination through our annotation platform.
 It's important to emphasize that all findings from this dataset are intended strictly for non-clinical research.
 Individuals in need of professional help are advised to consult licensed psychiatrists or clinicians.

 ## Contact
-To request access to the corpus contact:
+To request access to the corpus, please, fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSfASdCzvR6DCWpFXb4eDpF6gh7CjhJKT1bH2l-SdCcxTP7l7Q/viewform?usp=header) and then contact:
 - Alba M. Mármol Romero (amarmol@ujaen.es)
 - Arturo Montejo Ráez (amontejo@ujaen.es)